Home » Instant Pot » Instant Pot Farro

 There are a few types of farro sold in stores and online, so it’s good to know the different variations as they cook differently.
 Here are the types of farro to look for:

-• 10 min – this farro has been precooked and is the fastest cooking of all.
+• 10 min – This precooked farro is the fastest to cook.
 I used this 365 10-Min Farro (affiliate link).

-• Whole – the entire grain is intact and cooks up dark and plump.
-I used this whole grain Emmer Farro (affiliate link), it’s was expensive but it’s the real deal!
+• Whole – The entire grain is intact and cooks up dark and plump.
+I used this whole-grain Emmer Farro (affiliate link).
+It was expensive, but it’s the real deal!

-For reference, in the picture above you can see the before and after of the whole, semi-pearled and 10 min farro.
-The cooked portion is on the left, the uncooked is on the right.
+For reference, the picture above shows the before-and-after of the whole, semi-pearled, and 10-minute farro.
+The cooked portion is on the left, and the uncooked is on the right.

 side by side photos showing the process of making instant pot farro.